 Harold Oehler is a full-time Federal and Florida Supreme Court certified mediator.
 He is Chairman of the Mediation and Arbitration Section of the Hillsborough County Bar Association.
 Harold also serves on the Executive Council of the Florida Bar’s Alternative Dispute Resolution Section and the Consumer Protection Law Committee.
 He is the primary author of the Florida Mediation Best Practices Handbook and created the “Litigator Mediator Forum” to provide trial lawyers and mediators a platform to collaboratively improve the mediation process.
 Harold received the Florida Bar ADR Section’s 2022 “MVP Award” for most outstanding contribution towards improving mediation in the State of Florida.

 Harold, a Tampa native, received his law degree from the University of Florida College of Law with honors.
 He served as President of the Trial Team.
-As a law student, he won both the trial and appellate advocacy competitions.
+As a law student, he won both the Trial Advocacy and Appellate Advocacy competitions.
 He received the highest grade in his class in Negotiation.

-Prior to law school, Harold received his undergraduate degree from the University of South Florida, Magna Cum Laude, where he served as Assistant to the Chairman of the Florida Board of Regents, Terrell Sessums; President of the USF Ambassadors; Student Lobbyist to the Florida Legislature and Student Body Vice President.
+Prior to law school, Harold received his undergraduate degree from the University of South Florida, Magna Cum Laude, where he served as Student Body Vice President, Assistant to the Chairman of the Florida Board of Regents, Terrell Sessums, and President of the USF Ambassadors.

-Harold was a civil trial lawyer for nearly a decade in one of Tampa’s largest and most prominent law firms.
+Harold was a partner and trial lawyer in one of Tampa’s largest and most prominent law firms.
 He handled a number of significant cases including a successful 17-week jury trial, which was the longest personal injury jury trial in Pinellas County history at that time.
 He represented some of the largest companies in the Bay Area and handled a diverse array of civil litigation involving employment, commercial, insurance, consumer, contract, personal injury, construction and product liability claims.